An extreme long shot (animation on right) contains

 A full shot (animation on right) contains a complete

-view of the characters.
+characters.
 From this shot, viewers can take

 in the costumes of characters and may also help to demonstrate